Homas/ioc2rpz/README.md

 #  ioc2rpz makes your threat intelligence actionable
 ioc2rpz is a place where threat intelligence meets DNS.
 ## Overview
-ioc2rpz transforms IOC feeds into response policy zones.
-You can mix sources to generate a single RPZ or multiple RPZs.
-Good domains and IPs can be whitelisted. ioc2rpz supports expiration of indicators and accordingly rebuilding zones.
+ioc2rpz transforms IOC feeds into response policy zones (RPZ).
+You can mix feeds to generate a single RPZ or multiple RPZs.
+Good domains and IPs can be whitelisted. ioc2rpz supports expiration of indicators and accordingly rebuilds zones.
 ![Alt ioc2rpz](https://github.com/Homas/ioc2rpz/blob/master/IOC2RPZ.jpg)
-Currently ioc2rpz supports local files, http/https/ftp.
-You can do file transfers or REST API calls to retrive indicators from remote servers.
+Currently ioc2rpz supports local files and/or http/https/ftp protocols.
+You can download files or make REST API calls to retrive indicators from remote servers.

 ## How to use
 You can use ioc2rpz with any DNS server which supports Responce Policy Zones e.g. recent versions of bind.
 A sample bind's configuration file is provided in the cfg folder.